vergerr/vergerr/README.md

 - 👋 Hi,
-- 👀 I’m looking to apply some design pattern or testing new version of C# here
+- 👀 Here, I’m looking to apply some design pattern or testing new version of C#